InfuseAI/primehub-site/docs/model-deployment.md

 >Beta version.
 It is subject to changes in the stable release.

-Model Deployment feature that users are allowed to manage model deployment endpoints within Group Management with CRUD operations.
-If the feature is enabled within a group, end-users of the group are allowed to deploy models obeying the restriction of the group quota.
-While a deployed model serves, administrators are able to monitor the status of model service such service health and resources usage information; moreover, end-users are able to check deployment history and log.
+Models feature that users are able to deploy trained models as services and to manage these deployments.
+While model services are online, administrators are able to monitor the status of model service such service health and resources usage information; moreover, users are able to check deployment history and log.

+PrimeHub provides two ways of Model Deployment, one is to deploy a model image directly which has wrapped a model file into, the other is to specify a model file and a pre-packages server image as a deployment, under the hood, PrimeHub serves it as a service.

 ## Enable Model Deployment in Group Management